clockworklabs/spacetime-docs/docs/sdks/typescript/quickstart.md

 pnpm install @clockworklabs/spacetimedb-sdk@1.0.0-rc1.0
 ```

-> If you are using another package manager like `yarn` or `npm` the same steps should work with the appropriate commands for those tools.
+> If you are using another package manager like `yarn` or `npm`, the same steps should work with the appropriate commands for those tools.

 If you like, you can now run `pnpm run dev` to see the vite template app running at `http://localhost:5173`.